Process for discontinuing a Program/Concentration or Minor

 - If the department knows that it will not be offering the degree in the following year, but not all the approvals have been received, the catalog copy should be amended to indicate that no applications for the proposed discontinued degree will be accepted in the following year.
 The deadline for this information is December 20 for the following fall semester.

 - Once all approvals have been received and CSUMentor has been modified to eliminate the degree, the catalog copy must be reviewed and updated.
-This information must be submitted to the office of UGS no later than December 20 of the year preceding the discontinuation of the degree program
+This information must be submitted to the office of GUP no later than December 20 of the year preceding the discontinuation of the degree program

 Responsibility for discontinuing any approved minor program rests with the campus.
 A minor program discontinuation is conducted through a notification process.
 Most academic programs offering minors are not able to determine the number of participating students.
 Programs that use the minor as part of a degree requirement are seldom known.
-The notification process follows a regular curriculum process but does not require official approval from committees.
+The notification process follows a regular curriculum process but does not require official approval from university committees.
 Notification of the discontinuation can be made solely to the colleges.
 Provide the following details and timelines for the notification process.

 - The notification must include information on:

 - A proposed “teach-out” for students left in the program.
 The teach-out must include the length of time the current courses will be offered and suggestions for substitutions that will be allowed for students in continuous enrollment but who do not graduate within the original timeline.

 - How students will be informed of the change, including a proposed list of students to be informed and the options they will be given.

 - The notification for discontinuation must receive approval by the following committees: